 - Commencement Information

 Exam Proctoring Guidelines and Procedures: Non-JCC Students

-The Melvil Dewey Library currently provides free exam proctoring as a courtesy for area students who are taking online or distance education courses from other educational institutions.
+The library currently provides free exam proctoring as a courtesy for area students who are taking online or distance education courses from other educational institutions.
 The following guidelines outline the responsibilities of the student and the library staff as well as the procedures used in proctoring exams.

 Exam proctoring is by appointment only and exams are given only during one of the regularly scheduled proctoring sessions.
-Due to limited space, we cannot administer exams to more than 2 students per exam session.
-Therefore, we cannot accommodate students who walk in without having a confirmed exam appointment.
+Due to limited space, we cannot administer exams to more than 1 student per exam session.

 Exam sessions are on Monday afternoons from 1 p.m. to 4 p.m. and Friday mornings from 9 a.m. to 12 noon.
 We cannot accommodate lengthy exams that run over these time frames (3 hours).